Welcome to the Cobb EMC ForumEncouraging Member participation in the affairs of Cobb EMC

 Click here to see the full discussion on the Cobb EMC Forum website.

 Two Candidates Run Against District 4 Incumbent

-Three candidates, Bill Boyle, Keith McInish and Matt O’Donnell, are on the ballot for the elections that started on August 8, running against the District 4 incumbent.
-Cobb EMC Forum believes all 3 candidates bring significant skills to the table as well as a commitment to low rates, Member representation, transparency and ethics.
+Two candidates, Bill Boyle and Matt O’Donnell, are on the ballot for the elections that started on August 8, running against the District 4 incumbent.
+Cobb EMC Forum believes both candidates bring significant skills to the table as well as a commitment to low rates, Member representation, transparency and ethics.
 Click here for Cobb EMC Forum’s full take on the upcoming elections.
 Click here to see Matt O’Donnell’s platform.
 Click here for Bill Boyle’s platform.